superlc320/.dotfiles/README.md

 ### Introduction
-The .dotfiles is a collection of vim, git and zsh configs for personal use only in Macbook-Pro.
+The .dotfiles is a collection of vim, git and zsh configs for personal use only in MacOS.